yashsandipaher/ETL_Pipeline_Activity_6/README.md

 # **Known Constraints / Limitations**

 ### Firestore limitations
-  Firestore does not support joins → therefore, interactions are grouped under recipes.\
+  Firestore does not support joins, so some fields are denormalized (username, recipeTitle) inside the Interaction collection.
-  Querying huge subcollections may cost more reads.
 ### Local CSV files must exist
   If export step fails, analytics won’t run.